karthikjayd/karthikjayd.github.io/research.md

 2. [Research assistant position on simuation of critical infrastructure networks on Quantum Hardware, Fraunhofer EMI, Freiburg, Germany](#emi-qc)
 3. [Co-authored publication on study of physical parameters of Graphene forms](#publications)

-Currently I am working on Quantum Optimization, particularly on Combinatorial Optimization problems and their applications in Quantum Computing.

 ## May 2024 – August 2025 {#master-thesis}
 ### Fraunhofer-Institut für Angewandte Festkörperphysik (IAF)